Caregiving Support and Help

 Resources and references

-AARP – Tools, work sheets and tips on how to plan, prepare and succeed as a caregiver.
+Caregiving Resource Center – Tools, work sheets and tips on how to plan, prepare and succeed as a caregiver.
+(AARP)

-Eldercare Locator – Connects families to community-based resources for senior care.
+Find Help in Your Community – Connects families to community-based resources for senior care.
+(Eldercare Locator)

-Family Caregiver Alliance – Covers a wide range of issues, from how to talk to an attorney to federal and state legislation related to caregiving.
+Searching for Caregiver Information – Covers a wide range of issues, from how to talk to an attorney to federal and state legislation related to caregiving.
+(Family Caregiver Alliance)

-Next Step in Care – Helps family caregivers of chronically or seriously ill patients navigate the health care system as they transition between care settings.
+Transition Between Care Settings – Helps family caregivers of chronically or seriously ill patients navigate the health care system as they transition between care settings.
+(Nest Step in Care)

-A Place for Mom – Free referral service that directs families to housing and assisted living facilities.
+Find Senior Living Near You – Free referral service that directs families to housing and assisted living facilities.
+(A Place for Mom)

 Plugged-In Caregiving – Tips to help caregivers care for themselves.
+(Caregiver Action Network)

 Find Aging Resources in Your Area – Portal for options that allow people to choose home and community-based services and living arrangements that suit them best.
 (National Association of Area Agencies on Aging)Healthfinder – Find health care and other services near you.
 (U.S. Department of Health and Human Services)

 Family caregiving services – internationally